athexweb3/react-native-libprisma/README.md

 High-performance syntax highlighting for React Native.

-> Note: Note: This library is currently in active development, porting to OpenSSL 3.3+, New Architecture, Bridgeless, and [`Nitro Modules`](https://github.com/mrousavy/react-native-nitro).
+> Note: This library is currently in active development, porting to New Architecture, Bridgeless, and [`Nitro Modules`](https://github.com/mrousavy/react-native-nitro).

 > Note: Minimum supported version of React Native is `0.75`.